Father whose wife and child were among 5 shot and killed by a neighbor in Texas recalls how the attack unfolded - KESQ

 Authorities had been tracking Oropesa’s cell phone, but found it abandoned Saturday, along with some clothing, according to Capers.
 And though tracking dogs were able to pick up a scent from the items, they later lost it, he said.

-Law enforcement officers have being going door to door seeking security camera footage or any other information residents may have, Capers, the sheriff, said.
+Law enforcement officers have been going door to door seeking security camera footage or any other information residents may have, Capers, the sheriff, said.

 The hefty reward for Oropesa’s arrest will also be advertised on Spanish-language billboards that will be erected in the area to urge the public to submit tips, the sheriff said.